-- Note 2.
-Different delivery methods and data media may require different procedures to ensure the required data quality. - 3.2.11 Aeronautical data quality requirements related to classification and data integrity shall be as provided in Tables A7 1 to A7 5 of Appendix 7.
-(Moved to 3.8.4.3.2) - 3.2.12 Electronic aeronautical data sets shall be protected by the inclusion in the data sets of a 32 bit cyclic redundancy check (CRC) implemented by the application dealing with the data sets.
-This shall apply to the protection of all integrity levels of data sets as specified in 3.2.10.
+----- Note 2.-- Different delivery methods and data media may require different procedures to ensure the required data quality.

+3.2.11 Aeronautical data quality requirements related to classification and data integrity shall be as provided in Tables A7-1 to A7-5 of Appendix 7.
+(Moved to 3.8.4.3.2)

+of data sets as specified in 3.2.10.
 (Deleted - to be included in guidance materials)

 - Note 1.
-This requirement does not apply to the communications systems used for the transfer of data sets. - Note 2.- Guidance material on the use of a 32-bit CRC algorithm to implement a protection of electronic aeronautical data sets is contained in the Aeronautical Information Services Manual (Doc 8126). - 3.2.13 Material to be issued as part of the Integrated Aeronautical Information Package shall be thoroughly checked and coordinated with the services responsible before it is submitted to the aeronautical information service, in order to make certain that all necessary information has been included and that it is correct in detail prior to distribution.
-Validation and verification procedures shall be established which ensure that quality requirements (accuracy, resolution, integrity) and traceability of aeronautical data are met. - Note.-Guidance material on the liaison with other related services is contained in Doc 8126.
-(Moved to 3.8.2.2) - 3.2.148 Demonstration of compliance of the quality management system applied shall be by audit.
+This requirement does not apply to the communications systems used for the transfer of data sets.

+Note 2.
+Guidance material on the use of a 32 bit CRC algorithm to implement a protection of electronic aeronautical data sets is contained in the Aeronautical Information Services Manual (Doc 8126).

+3.2.13 Material to be issued as part of the Integrated Aeronautical Information Package shall be thoroughly checked and coordinated with the services responsible before it is submitted to the aeronautical information service, in order to make certain that all necessary information has been included and that it is correct in detail prior to distribution.
+Validation and verification procedures shall be established which ensure that quality requirements (accuracy, resolution, integrity) and traceability of aeronautical data are met.

+Note. - Guidance material on the liaison with other related services is contained in Doc 8126.
+(Moved to 3.8.2.2)

+3.2.148 Demonstration of compliance of the quality management system applied shall be by audit.
 If nonconformity is identified, initiating action to correct its cause shall be determined and taken without undue delay.
 All audit observations and remedial actions shall be evidenced and properly documented.